supabase/edge-runtime/README.md

 - User runtime:
   - An instance for the _user runtime_ is responsible for executing users' code.
   - Limits are required to be set such as: Memory and Timeouts.
-  - Has access to environment variables explictly allowed by the main runtime.
+  - Has access to environment variables explicitly allowed by the main runtime.

 ### Edge Runtime in Deep